 As you can see above, veneration is not worship.
 Nor do we believe that relics contain magical powers.
 We do however, believe that God’s holy work is accomplished through good and holy people like our great saints.
-We believe that even death, as Jesus proved on the cross, cannot thwart His plans and His work continues through the saints even after their death.
+We believe that even death, as Jesus proved on the cross, cannot thwart God’s plans and God’s work continues through the saints even after their death.

 Apart from countess miracles that have come to pass in association with these holy reminders over the centuries, relics also serve as our connection to our past.
 They are reminders that our saints are not simply names in a book or make believe people.
 They were real, living and breathing people just like us who struggled with many of the same difficulties and doubts that we live with every day.
 But through it all they remained true to God’s grace and God’s love and God’s work in their lives.
 The remind us of the reality of the Communion of the Saints.